 The Bull Performance Test Centre at Tully.
 Co.
 Kildare is leased from DAFM.
-These facilities are in good condition, and have benefited from significant investment from Cattle Breeding Infrastructure Funds in new feed bins in recent years.
+These facilities are capturing strategically important profitability and carbon footprint related data for the industry and have benefited from significant investment from Cattle Breeding Infrastructure Funds in new feed bins in recent years.